+Metric Description How and when will you collect it?
+Page Visitors Success of the project will be in part determined by the number of people visiting the website page from the QR code.
+This can be monitored through google analytics and will be collected every month.
 Hours of Labor Success of the project will be in part determined by a reduction in the hours of labor needed to maintain the area over the course of a year.
 Once the roots have taken place, about 6 months, the amount of labor should be greatly reduced.
 Any labor during that time should be student volunteers watering.
-After that period, any additional maintenance will be recorded and then compared to other similar-sized areas that need to be mowed.
-Gallons of Water Used Success of the project will be in part determined by the reduction in the gallons of water needed to maintain the area over the course of the year.
+After that period, any additional maintenance will be recorded and then compared to other similar-sized areas that need watering Gallons of Water Used Success of the project will be in part determined by the reduction in the gallons of water needed to maintain the area over the course of the year.
 Once the roots have taken place, about 6 months, the amount of water needed should be greatly reduced.
-The amount of water used during that period and after will be approximated and compared to a similarly sized patch of lawn.
-Community Enjoyment (York Farm) Success of the project will be in part determined by an increase in community enjoyment of the diversity of plant life on campus.
+The amount of water used during that period and after will be approximated and compared to other plots with non-native plants.
+Community Enjoyment (York Farm) Success of the project will be in part determined by an increase in community enjoyment of the diversity of plant life at The York Community Farm.
 After planting, a survey can be accessed on the website page for those who use the York Farm.
-This survey will access the enjoyment of the community and results will be recorded every two months.
+This survey will assess the enjoyment of the community and results will be recorded every two months.